graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 - `ObjectExtensions.ToObject<T>` was removed; it was only used by internal tests.
 - `ObjectExtensions.ToObject` requires input object graph type for conversion.
+- Only public constructors are eligible candidates while selecting a constructor.
+- The public default constructor is used when available.